cxw42/do-not-self-host/ngbasm.md

     .data 99
     .data 100

-**.l**it is used to push a literal onto the stack.
-That is, `.lit` is actually the `lit` instruction.
-This is to make the parser simpler.

 **.i**include inlines another file as if it had been typed right at the point of the include.